geoserver/geoserver/doc/en/developer/source/tools.rst

 GeoServer uses a tool known as `Maven <http://maven.apache.org/>`_ to build.
 The current recommended version of Maven is 2.2.1 and is available from `Apache <http://maven.apache.org/download.html>`_.
-While 2.2.1 is recommended any version greather than 2.0.8 should also work.
+While 2.2.1 is recommended any version greater than 2.0.8 should also work.

 Maven tracks global settings in your home directory .m2/settings.xml.
 This file is used to control global options such as proxy settings or listing repository mirrors to download from.